 While it may not strike you as particularly creative, Saybrook University has developed a Doctoral program in Psychology that allows you to be uniquely you.
 Taught by highly experienced and trusted professors, you can choose to specialize in one of four areas: Consciousness, Spirituality, and Integrative Health; Creativity Studies; Existential, Humanistic, and Transpersonal Psychology; or Psychophysiology.

-While each track’s curriculum will differ slightly, the bulk of the work will remain the same across concentrations.
-Learning to understand human behavior drives each program, with special attention in each given to research programs.
 All students also work through psychology core, beginning with a two-part requirement in Foundations and Critique of Contemporary Psychology.
-From there, students have plenty of options of study as dictated by their chosen track and electives to meet their personal goals.
+From there, students have plenty of options for study as dictated by their chosen track and electives to meet their personal goals.

 Sofia University

 Transpersonal Psychology affects all of us, even those who are unaware of its impact.
 To become an expert in this field that’s both progressive and prehistoric, Sofia University offers a PhD in Transpersonal Psychology.
-The three year program can be completed predominantly online, maximizing the accessibility for active professionals.
+The three-year program can be completed predominantly online, maximizing the accessibility for active professionals.

 Transpersonal Psychology takes spirituality into consideration when examining the human experience.
 Concentrations in Transpersonal Education and Research, Applied Transpersonal Psychology, Whole Systems Approach to Health and Wellbeing, Consciousness and Creativity Studies, or Cognitive Psychology and Neuroscience are available for students with a keen understanding of where they want to take this career.